mahitech580/AURON/README.md

 AURON is a production-oriented commerce platform designed to model the engineering challenges behind modern large-scale e-commerce systems.

-Instead of treating AURON as a simple CRUD application, the system focuses on **scalability, reliability, concurrency, distributed workflows, event-driven architecture, observability, and intelligent decision-making**.
+Instead of treating AURON as a simple CRUD application, the project focuses on **scalability, reliability, concurrency, distributed workflows, event-driven architecture, observability, and intelligent decision-making**.

 ---

 ## 🚀 What AURON Solves

-AURON manages the complete commerce lifecycle:
+AURON is designed to manage the complete commerce lifecycle:

 ```text
 Customer